sophea/cdk-aws-instance-scheduler/README.md

 # Introduction

-This is an CDK program written in Java to manage the EC2 instances scheduler with other AWS services.
+This is an CDK Tool written in Java to manage the EC2 instances scheduler with other AWS services.

 ![System design](system_design.png)